Canara Bank: History

 Ammembal Subba Rao Pai, a philanthropist, established the Canara Hindu Permanent Fund in Mangalore, India, on 1 July 1906.
+In 1910, the name of the bank was changed to Canara Bank Ltd.

-Canara Bank's first acquisition took place in 1961 when it acquired Bank of Kerala.
-This had been founded in September 1944 and at the time of its acquisition on 20 May 1961 had three branches.
-The second bank that Canara Bank acquired was Seasia Midland Bank (Alleppey), which had been established on 26 July 1930 and had seven branches at the time of its takeover.
+Canara Bank's first acquisition took place in 1961 when it acquired the Bank of Kerala.
+Founded in September 1944, the Bank of Kerala had three branches at the time of its acquisition on 20 May 1961.
+The second bank acquired was Seasia Midland Bank (Alleppey), which had been established on 26 July 1930 and had seven branches at the time of its takeover.

-In 1958, the Reserve Bank of India had ordered Canara Bank to acquire G. Raghumathmul Bank, in Hyderabad.
-This bank had been established in 1870, and had converted to a limited company in 1925.
-At the time of the acquisition G. Raghumathmul Bank had five branches.
+In 1958, the Reserve Bank of India ordered Canara Bank to acquire G. Raghumathmul Bank in Hyderabad.
+This bank was established in 1870 and converted to a limited company in 1925.
+At the time of the acquisition, G. Raghumathmul Bank had five branches.
 The merger took effect in 1961.
-Later in 1961, Canara Bank acquired Trivandrum Permanent Bank.
-This had been founded on 7 February 1899 and had 14 branches at the time of the merger.
+Later that year, Canara Bank acquired Trivandrum Permanent Bank, which was founded on 7 February 1899 and had 14 branches at the time of the merger.

 Canara Bank acquired four banks in 1963: the Sree Poornathrayeesa Vilasam Bank of Thrippunithura, Arnad Bank of Tiruchirapalli, Cochin Commercial Bank of Cochin, and Pandyan Bank of Madurai.
-Sree Poornathrayeesa Vilasam Bank had been established on 21 February 1923 and at the time of its acquisition it had 14 branches.
-Arnad Bank had been established on 23 December 1942 and at the time of its acquisition had only one branch.
-Cochin Commercial Bank had been established on 3 January 1936, and at the time of its acquisition had 13 branches.

-Pandyan Bank was established at Madurai, Tamil Nadu, by S.N.K.
+Sree Poornathrayeesa Vilasam Bank was established on 21 February 1923 and had 14 branches at the time of its acquisition.
+Arnad Bank was established on 23 December 1942 and had one branch.
+Cochin Commercial Bank was established on 3 January 1936 and had 13 branches.
+Pandyan Bank was established in Madurai, Tamil Nadu, by S.N.K.
 Sundaram on 11 December 1946.
-It created an all-women's branch at Town Hall Road, Madurai in 1947, staffed by ten women, one of whom was Kamala Sundaram, S.N.K.
-Sundaram's daughter.
-The merger with Canara Bank took effect on 2 December 1963.
-At the time of the acquisition, Pandyan Bank had 83 branches.
+It created an all-women's branch at Town Hall Road, Madurai, in 1947, staffed by ten women, one of whom was Kamala Sundaram, the founder's daughter.
+The merger with Canara Bank took effect on 2 December 1963, at which time Pandyan Bank had 83 branches.

-The Government of India nationalised Canara Bank, along with 13 other major commercial banks in India, on 19 July 1969.
-Karkala Pulkeri Janardhan Prabhu (KPJ Prabhu) served as chairman of the bank post nationalisation.
-In 1976, Canara Bank inaugurated its 1000th branch.
-In 1985, Canara Bank acquired Lakshmi Commercial Bank in a rescue.
+The Government of India nationalised Canara Bank, along with 13 other major commercial banks, on 19 July 1969.
+Karkala Pulkeri Janardhan Prabhu (KPJ Prabhu) served as chairman of the bank post-nationalisation.
+In 1976, Canara Bank inaugurated its 1,000th branch.
+In 1983, the bank inaugurated their overseas branch in London.
+In 1985, it acquired Lakshmi Commercial Bank in a rescue.
+The same year, they commissioned Indo Hong Kong International Finance Ltd. In 1987, the bank launched Canbank Mutual Fund & Canfin Homes.
+In 1989, the Canbank Venture Capital Fund.
+During the year 1989-90, the bank incorporated their factoring subsidiary Canbank Factors Ltd. In 1992-93, they became the first bank to articulate and adopt their directive principles of Good Banking.